aliceminotto/lab_journal/lab_journal_february.md

 * galaxy training -see other file-

-* NOTE: i can use this <a href:"http://htmlpreview.github.io">link</a> to see a preview of the page in a branch.
+* NOTE: i can use this [link](http://htmlpreview.github.io) to see a preview of the page in a branch.